US will ‘never allow’ Iran to have a nuclear weapon: Pence - PakObserver

-US Vice President Mike Pence vowed Monday in an address to the Israeli parliament that Washington will never allow Iran to develop a nuclear weapon.
+TEL AVIV : US Vice President Mike Pence has vowed in an address to the Israeli parliament that Washington will never allow Iran to develop a nuclear weapon.

 The 2015 deal that was meant to curb Iran’s nuclear capabilities was fiercely opposed by Israel, but backed by then US president Barack Obama.